zarasignals/ZaraSignals/README.md

 ## Introduction

-**Zara AI** is a trading intelligence agent that monitors prediction markets (Polymarket) and Solana tokens.
+**POLYNIKI AI AI** is a trading intelligence agent that monitors prediction markets (Polymarket) and Solana tokens.
 It automates signal publishing on Telegram and Twitter, and provides a web interface with interactive chat.

 ### Main Features